Sensei-CHO/HomeCloud/README.md

 ## Microstack

 ### Init
-This step if for deploying an openstack cloud which will be used as a backing cloud for juju.
+This step if for deploying an microstack cloud which will be used as a backing cloud for juju.

 ```bash
 sudo microstack init --control